shmool/nggirls-hackalearn-aae16/src/pages/index.md

           miss up on this opportunity.

-          From Front-end to Full-featured Web App
+          ## Transform your Angular App to a Full-Featured Web App

           With my guidance you'll be able to deploy and add essential features